folio-org/mod-agreements/doc/AccessControl/AccessControl.md

 This is the main body of work, providing the interfaces for each `plugin` library to do their work, as well as for `main` and `framework` layers to work together.
 There are a lot of interlocking parts here.

+This documentation, much like the above diagram, does not aim to describe every single piece of the puzzle, rather to give enough information that a new developer could pick up and implement a new `plugin` library, `framework` layer, or policy controlled resource in a module.

 ### PolicyRestriction
 We should start at the main enum class which drives pretty much all of the behaviour. `PolicyRestriction` comprises of 6 restriction types, each used to protect some aspect of a policy-controlled system.
 The expectation is that any